christinelai97/CIS3130/README.md

 # CIS3130
-This is project contains a simple program that prints "Hello, world"
+This project contains a simple program that prints "Hello, world"